You have received a decision Alien’s passports and travel documents

 Appeal a decision

-If you are granted an alien’s passport, emergency alien’s passport, or travel document, you must book an appointment to collect the passport before you visit the Swedish Migration Agency.
+If you are granted an alien’s passport, emergency alien’s passport, or travel document, you must book an appointment to collect the passport.
 Be sure to make an appointment for each person who will be collecting their passport.
 If you will be picking up passports for your children, you must make an appointment for each passport you will be collecting.

 You must pick up your passport in person.
 For children under the age of 18, a parent/legal guardian or guardian can pick up the passport without being accompanied by the child.
 Children over the age of 15 can pick up their passport themselves, as long as the Swedish Migration Agency has noted that their parent/legal guardian has given their consent.